P-Spot and Posterior Fornix: Anatomy and Deep Orgasm

 The Anatomy of the Posterior Fornix

-The P-Spot is in the deepest part of the pelvic basin.
-Here, the vaginal wall creates a small pocket behind the cervix.
-Anatomically, this area is close to the rectum and the Douglas space.
-This makes it a highly sensitive junction for pelvic nerves.
-Unlike the more accessible G-spot, the P-spot is tucked away.
-It serves as a structural boundary within the pelvic floor.
-It is richly filled with nerves from the pelvic plexus.
-These nerves connect directly to the parasympathetic nervous system.
-This explains why stimulation here feels holistic rather than localized.
+The P-Spot sits in the deepest part of the pelvic basin.
+Here the vaginal wall creates a small pocket behind the cervix.
+This area is close to the rectum and the Douglas space, making it a sensitive hub for pelvic nerves.

 Anatomical diagram of the female pelvis highlighting the P-spot in the posterior fornix and the PS-spot zone.